gyheo/figure/README.md

-# Objet
+# figure
-Objet on the HTML5 canvas
+A figure on the HTML5 canvas
-clone idea from Swift Playground
+clone idea from Swift Playgrounds